 Gabrielle is an adjunct professor at the Weissman School of Arts and Sciences at Baruch College, and at Juilliard she was a Teaching Assistant and Teaching Fellow, responsible for piano literature and secondary piano classes.
 Her teaching career began with her community engagement activities at Colburn, teaching as part of a collaboration between the Academy and Para Los Niños, offering underserved elementary school students lessons at Colburn.
 In New York, she visited the Opportunity Music Project, which offers free private music lessons and instruments for children, to give workshops as part of a student-led music and dance collaboration group.
 In 2016, while she was at the Music Academy of the West, she took part in the MERIT program as a teacher, mentor, and chamber coach, holding daily coachings and giving masterclasses to community music students.
 Currently, she has a private studio in New York, teaching both piano and violin to students of all ages and skill levels.

 Gabrielle is an avid proponent of new music and contemporary collaborations.
 At the Aspen Music Festival and School, she worked with ballet dancers on a production of Prokofiev’s Romeo and Juliet featuring an on-stage orchestra as well as a semi-staged production of Shostakovich’s Hamlet and Puccini’s La Bohème.
 At Juilliard, she was part of a student-produced music and dance production by the group NOVA.
 While at the Next Festival of Emerging Artists, a summer workshop with residencies in Music Mountain, Connecticut and New York, she premiered works by student composers at Juilliard, the Curtis Institute, and the Yale School of Music, and also took part in an improvisation workshop with composers and dancers, culminating in a public workshop featuring both finished pieces and live improvisation.
-Gabrielle is currently a member of Miami-based chamber orchestra Nu Deco Ensemble and New York-based collective SPEAKmusic, and at Juilliard was part of contemporary music ensemble AXIOM.
+Gabrielle is currently a member of contemporary ensemble Conduit and Miami-based chamber orchestra Nu Deco Ensemble, and at Juilliard was part of contemporary music ensemble AXIOM.
 She frequently programs music by living female composers as well as music with electronic elements in her repertoire.

 Gabrielle currently lives in New York and enjoys playing in traditional and nontraditional venues across the city.
 In her free time, she also likes to frequent art museums, film festivals, and aquariums, play video games, and seek out good restaurants.
 Currently, she is learning how to speedcube and reading through the entirety of Haruki Murakami's novels.